TheRealBeef/Satisfactory-Resource-Roulette/README.md

 - May have conflicts with some resource mods, please notify me if you find anything and I will add compatibility.

 ## Changelog
+- Version 1.1.1
+  - Added update resources button to session settings to refresh and re-settle resources, fixing the weird offsets in existing saves.
+  - Fix unintended nondeterminisic behavior when re-rolling nodes.
+This means there is about a 6% chance that single nodes with no neighbors will change type if they were set by re-rolling.
+  - Miners now properly snap to the center of nodes instead of offset, and should sit lower on angled nodes.
+  - Altered raycasting and settling behavior to get more consistent and proper node settling.
 - Version: 1.1.0
   - Requires a new save for proper functionality, future updates will no longer break saves
   - Moved all options to Session Settings